 Adoption Donation Fees:

-$250 for dogs and puppies* (*discounts for law enforcement, fire fighters, Veterans and active military are available.
+$250 - $450 for dogs and puppies* (*Law Enforcement, Fire Fighters, Veterans and Active Military discounts may be available depending on the animal on a case to case basis.
 Other discounts may be available depending on the animal on a case to case basis.)

-The Adoption Fee helps us to cover the costs of all the animals in our care, including: tests, vaccinations, microchipping, spay/neuter surgeries, medications, surgeries, rehabilitation and boarding.
+The Adoption Fee helps us to cover the costs of all the animals in our care, including: tests, vaccinations, microchipping, spay/neuter surgery, medications, surgeries, rehabilitation, boarding and training.
 Any donations over the stated adoption fees are greatly appreciated.
 On average, we spend more than the adoption donation fee for each animal in our care.

 Why should you adopt?